scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 tends to happen along the periphery and move inward, implying a certain kind of spatial dynamic).
 Following, we can also use the sequence of labels to create a spatial Markov transition model.
-These models examine how often one neighborhood type transitions into another type–then how these transition rates change under different conditions of spatial context.
+These models examine how often one neighborhood type transitions into another type, then how these transition rates change under different conditions of spatial context.

 Here, a key question of interest concerns whether there is spatial patterning in the